 - Measurements in the vehicle and on the test bench with high data rates

-- Ethernet monitoring with AUTOSAR PDU is available with INCA 7.2 SP13.
-It is expected that Ethernet monitoring with SOME-IP is available when an INCA service pack is released by the end of 2019.
-The latest firmware update is required – at least HSPv11.13.0.
+- Ethernet monitoring with AUTOSAR PDU is available with INCA V7.2 SP13.
+Ethernet monitoring with SOME-IP is available with INCA 7.2 SP15.
+The latest firmware update is required.